mrbrant89/wokedissident/_posts/2025/04/2025-04-23-trump-tourism-war.md

 ## We’re Not a Destination—We’re a Warning

 Once upon a time, people dreamed of visiting America.

 Now they Google:
 > *“Can I get deported for being gay in the U.S.?”*
 > *“Can border patrol check my phone?”*
 > *“Why were German teens jailed in Hawaii?”*

-This isn’t a tourism slump.
-It’s a **reputation collapse**.
+This isn’t just a tourism slump, but a **reputation collapse**.
 And we did it to ourselves.

 Every time Trump 2.0 throws red meat to the base with another border crackdown, the rest of the world sees a flashing red sign:

 **“ENTER AT YOUR OWN RISK.”**

 And red states?
-They’re not just collateral damage.
+- They’re not just collateral damage.
-They’re the ones bleeding out first.
+- They’re the ones bleeding out first.

 Florida’s about to learn that you can’t strip-search your way to prosperity.

 Texas will watch convention business vanish while shouting about "freedom."

-Nevada’s casinos will go quiet—not because people lost interest, but because they booked a cheaper, friendlier trip to Canada.
+Nevada’s casinos will go quiet—not because people lost interest, but because they booked a cheaper, friendlier trip to Canada or Macau.

 Tourism isn’t just about flights and hotel rooms.

 It’s about soft power.

 It’s about being a country people *want* to come to.

 Right now?